 A. This is so difficult to say since I have not seen

-studies testing coumadin in combination with Sytrinol.
+studies testing Coumadin in combination with Sytrinol.
 Plus, much may depend on

 dosages and each person's unique absorption and metabolizing processes.